-The Marathon MM is a multi-purpose, high performance single color infrared pyrometer with an extensive feature set, rugged industrial housing and a high level of functionality.
+The Modline 7 is a multi-purpose, high performance single color infrared pyrometer with an extensive feature set, rugged industrial housing and a high level of functionality.
 The sensor is available in different spectral responses to accommodate the wide range of industrial applications requiring non-contact temperature measurement.
 It is intended to be simple to operate, with a user-friendly interface and well suited to a wide variety of industrial applications.

-Each sensor has a rugged stainless steel housing, a rear membrane panel with backlit LCD display, and a standard through the lens sighting with optional laser target sighting.
-Alternative to the laser sighting, a video sighting is offered as an option.
-The Marathon MM is also available with remotely adjustable precision focus optics.
+Each sensor has a rugged stainless steel housing, a rear membrane panel with backlit LCD display, and a standard through the lens sighting with laser target sighting.
+Each model comes with integral water cooling.
+The Modline 7 come with remotely adjustable precision focus optics.
 Users can easily adjust the focus of measurement targets, either by push-button on the rear of the instrument, or remotely via the RS232/RS485 connection from a PC.